documentacao-ustore/ucloud-rtd-manual/MEnglish/ucloud-user.eng.rst

 In the quadrant “Cost History by category” the panel displays a chart for every month selected and the list of all the cloud services, referring also as ``Product Name`` respective of each public cloud service provider.

 Following the pattern of nomenclature of each one of the clouds, the bars show how much was spent and how much the service represents the total consumption of the invoice.
-By passing the mouse over the bars the panel presents the name of the product and its respectives expenses, as shown on the image below:
+By passing the mouse over the bars the panel presents the name of the product and its respective expenses, as shown on the image below:

 .. image:: /figuras/fig_historico_serviço_eng/008_graph_info.png
   :alt: graph info